Annual leave: Consecutive holidays

 Consecutive holidays refers to holidays that occur in a group without working days in between.
 In the late 1990s, the Japanese government passed a law that increased the likelihood of consecutive holidays by moving holidays from fixed days to a relative position in a month, such as the second Monday.

-In New Zealand, consecutive paid holidays occur for Christmas/Boxing Day, New Year's Eve/New Year's Day, and Good Friday/Easter Monday, the last of which straddle a weekend.
-However, these are among 11 'statutory paid holidays' that are additional to 'paid annual leave'.
+In many Western countries, consecutive holidays occur for Christmas/Boxing Day, New Year's Eve/New Year's Day, and Good Friday/Easter Monday, which also straddle a weekend.